COVID-19 FAQs for Individuals

 Pay the remaining tax when they file the return.

 Taxpayers can request relief from late-filing or late-payment penalties and interest if they have a reasonable cause or are negatively affected by the COVID-19 pandemic.
-See Abatement Information for Individuals.
+See Penalty Abatement for Individuals.

 Note: The due date for paying a tax is identified in statute, which has not changed.
 However, we will not assess any penalties or interest if an individual pays their 2019 individual income tax by July 15.